ar4210/Data-Analysis/README.md

   5. If successful, you should be able to see the files that are stored under your user in the remote server.
 You should also be able to run notebooks from here, which will execute on the remote clusters.

   FOR MOUNTING ENGRAM SHARES ON VM:<br/>
-  **NOTE: When rebooting the VM using 'sudo reboot' you will need to mount engram again.
+  **NOTE: Sometimes used memory will accumulate after using this pipeline, especially when the data processing is terminated prematurely or incorrectly.
+You can free up memory again by rebooting your VM using 'sudo reboot' in the terminal window.
+When rebooting the VM you will need to mount your engram again.
 Execute command below to mount engram shares.**

   $ sudo /sbin/mount.cifs --verbose -o vers=2.1,user=<YOUR_UNI>,domain=adcu.columbia.edu,uid=$(id -u),forceuid,gid=$(id -g),forcegid,file_mode=0755,dir_mode=0755,rw,noacl //locker-smb.engram.rc.zi.columbia.edu/axel-locker /home/$(id -un)/engram<br/> **Make sure to input your actual UNI**